To the Lighthouse: Part I: The Window

 The novel is set in the Ramsays' summer home in the Hebrides, on the Isle of Skye.
 The section begins with Mrs Ramsay assuring her 6-year-old son James they should be able to visit the lighthouse the next day.
 This prediction is countered by Mr Ramsay, who voices his certainty the weather will not be clear.
 This opinion forces a certain tension between Mr and Mrs Ramsay, and also between Mr Ramsay and James.
 This particular incident is referred to on various occasions throughout the section, especially in the context of Mr and Mrs Ramsay's relationship.

 The Ramsays and their eight children are joined at the house by several friends and colleagues.
 One of these friends, Lily Briscoe, begins the novel as a young, uncertain painter attempting a portrait of Mrs Ramsay and James.
 Briscoe finds herself plagued by doubts throughout the novel, largely fed by the claims of Charles Tansley, another guest, who asserts women can neither paint nor write.
 Tansley himself is an admirer of Mr Ramsay, a philosophy professor, and of Ramsay's academic treatises.

 The section closes with a large dinner party.
 When Augustus Carmichael, a visiting poet, asks for a second serving of soup, Mr Ramsay nearly snaps at him.
 Mrs Ramsay is out of sorts when Paul Rayley and Minta Doyle, two acquaintances she has brought together in engagement, arrive late to dinner, as Minta has lost her grandmother's brooch on the beach.

 Part II: Time Passes

-Ten years passed before the Ramseys visited the lighthouse again.
+Ten years passed before the Ramsays visited their summer home again.
 The First World War has begun and ended, and Mrs Ramsay has died, as have two of her children – Prue died from complications of childbirth, and Andrew was killed in the war.
 Mr Ramsay has been left adrift without his wife to praise and comfort him during his bouts of fear and anguish over the longevity of his philosophical work.

 This section is told primarily from an omniscient point of view, with interjections from Mrs McNab.
 Mrs McNab has worked for the Ramsays since before the story began, and her narrative illustrates how the family has changed while the summer home remained empty for years.